akauppi/GroundLevel-firebase-es/DEVS/Setting up the Firebase project.md

 $ firebase login
 ```

+## Initializing a Firebase project

-Then, we'll tie the local folder to the Firebase project you created online:
+To tie a local folder to the Firebase project you created online:

 ```
 $ firebase init